dotnet/msbuild/documentation/specs/proposed/Wasm-tasks.md

 ### Related projects

-[wasmtime](https://wasmtime.dev/) - Wasm runtime supporting the WASI standard written in Rust by *Bytecode Alliance* - a nonprofit, Microsoft is a member
+[wasmtime](https://wasmtime.dev/) - Wasm runtime supporting the WASI standard written in Rust by *Bytecode Alliance* - consortium, where Microsoft is a member

-[wasmtime-dotnet](https://github.com/bytecodealliance/wasmtime-dotnet) - Bindings for wasmtime API in C#
+[wasmtime-dotnet](https://github.com/bytecodealliance/wasmtime-dotnet) - Bindings for wasmtime API in C#, via the C API, maintained by *Bytecode Alliance*

-[componentize-dotnet](https://github.com/bytecodealliance/componentize-dotnet) NuGet package to easily make a Wasm/WASI component from a C#.NET project, released short time ago, created by people from Microsoft, right now we can't use it because components are a different system than modules and we can't switch because wasmtime-dotnet does not support it yet.
+[componentize-dotnet](https://github.com/bytecodealliance/componentize-dotnet) NuGet package to easily make a Wasm/WASI component from a C#.NET project using NativeAOT-LLVM, experimental release June 2024, created by people from Microsoft, right now we can't use it because components are different from modules and we can't switch because wasmtime-dotnet does not support components.

 [dotnet-wasi-sdk](https://github.com/dotnet/dotnet-wasi-sdk)
 - compile dotnet to Wasm